The Provincial Nominee Program in Canada program is for workers who:

 As of June 1, 2019, your spouse or common-law partner can apply for an open work permit if:

-The Provincial Nominee Program in Canada is an employer-driven program intended to assist employers in Atlantic Canada to employ eligible applicants for jobs they have been incapable to meet locally.
+The Provincial Nominee Program in Canada is an employer-driven program that helps Atlantic Canadian employers hire eligible applicants for jobs they cannot fillhttps://www.canada.ca/en/immigration-refugees-citizenship/services/immigrate-canada/express-entry/eligibility/find-national-occupation-code.html locally.

 To immigrate to Atlantic Canada through the pilot, you should be a fresh graduate of a publicly funded institution in Atlantic Canada or a skilled worker who meets the program requirements.